Real Life Adventures: Lovecraft’s Providence

 Halloween is the perfect time to celebrate one Howard Phillips Lovecraft.
 To that end, we re-present this Real Life Adventure that took two of our own to his birthplace.

 On a pleasant summer’s day, I found myself in historic Providence, home to Howard Phillips Lovecraft.
 The purpose of my journey was to explore Lovecraft’s old stomping grounds and experience the city as he did.
-Joining me for this excursion was Brendan LaSalle, author of—among many things—Age of Cthulhu: A Dream of Japan; Tim Deschene, a Rhode Island native who literally has Lovecraft in his blood; and Brian Courtemanche, a writer for several of Chaosium’s Call of Cthulhu books.
+Joining me for this excursion was Brendan LaSalle, author of many Goodman products, including the latest DCC Horror module, The Web of All Torment; Tim Deschene, a Rhode Island native who literally has Lovecraft in his blood; and Brian Courtemanche, a writer for several of Chaosium’s Call of Cthulhu books.
 One could not ask for a better group to investigate Providence’s secrets.

 Our trip to providence was strange.